intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/windows_guide.md

 You can use the [install panel](https://bigdl.readthedocs.io/en/latest/doc/Chronos/Overview/install.html#install-using-conda) to select the proper install options based on your need, but there are some limitations now:

-- The Hardware will always be `single node` on native Windows, which means the `distributed` option is not supported.
+- bigdl-chronos[distributed] is not supported.

-- `Prophet` model is not supported on native Windows now.
+- `Prophet Forecaster` will raise RuntimeError on Windows, so the related feature is not supported.

-- `intel_extension_for_pytorch (ipex)` is unavailable for Windows now.
+- `intel_extension_for_pytorch (ipex)` is unavailable for Windows now, so the related feature is not supported.